jflorez6/Flower-Recognition-with-Convolutional-Neural-Networks/README.md

 # Flower-Recognition-with-Convolutional-Neural-Networks
-I attempt to classify pictures of flowers using Tensorflow.
-I build my own model and then use transfer learning to see how results change.
-Will add more flowers to this data set in the future!
+I love admiring flowers out in nature, but I am terrible at identifying them.
+In this repository I attempt to build an algorithm that can classify pictures of flowers using Tensorflow and teh Flowers Recognition data set.
+I start out with 5 classes of flowers, each with around ~400 pictures.
+I build my own model first and then use transfer learning to see how results change.
+I fully plan on adding more flowers to this data set in the future!